-It’s also a factor in determining one of the most commonly used valuation metrics, the price-to-earnings ratio.
+EPS is also a factor in determining one of the most commonly used valuation metrics, the price-to-earnings ratio.

-Price-to-Earnings Ratio (P/E): This valuation metric is calculated by dividing the price per share by the earnings per share.
+This valuation metric is calculated by dividing the price per share by the earnings per share.
 The P/E ratio shows you what the market is willing to pay for the stock based on its earnings (past or future.)

 What it tells you: If the P/E ratio is high, it could mean that the stock’s price is high compared to its earnings, and possibly overvalued.
 The opposite could be true for a low P/E ratio.
-Generally for American companies, a P/E less than 15 is considered cheap, and over 20 is considered expensive.
+Generally for American companies, a P/E of less than 15 is considered cheap, and one over 20 is considered expensive.

-What it tells you: If the D/A Ratio is higher than 1 (or 100%), it could signal that a company is funding its business with debt.
+What it tells you: If the D/A ratio is higher than 1 (or 100%), it could signal that a company is funding its business with debt.
 This means that if interest rates were to take a sudden jump, it may have a higher probability of defaulting on its loans.

 Conversely, a ratio that’s less than 1 means assets are funded by equity.
 And, as can be the case in mortgage lending, there’s no agreed-upon threshold for a good debt ratio.